 They do not have the app turned on and are not waiting for passengers.

 They are on their way to pick up a passenger.

 These scenarios are critical to your injury case because they will determine whose insurance will be liable for your claim.
 In cases where a rideshare driver has the app turned off, any accident would be covered by their own car insurance and not that of Uber or Lyft.
 This is because they are not working and not logged in to the app, so collisions during this period are on their personal time.

 If your driver had the app on or was waiting on a passenger to arrive, most rideshare companies have contingent coverage available with standard limits.
 For Uber and Lyft accidents that occur while carrying a rider to their destination or are on their way to pick up the rider, a $1 million commercial insurance policy covers that period.

 Working with a car accident attorney who has a proven track record for representing these types of cases successfully is vital to receiving the compensation you need.

 Contact Our Los Angeles Lyft and Uber Accident Attorney Right Away

 Despite their convenience, using a rideshare service can end in tragedy or severe injuries if a driver is negligent while taking you from point A to point B. If you or a family member were involved in an Uber or Lyft accident, working with Brand Law Group can make the difference you need to get the settlement or judgment you need to move forward after this challenging time.

-Contact our attorney Anton Abramyan or his staff, Rozie Kanimian to guide you through the claims process and learn what rights to compensation you have under California law.
+Contact our attorneys Anton Abramyan and Rozie Kanimian to guide you through the claims process and learn what rights to compensation you have under California law.